 If you can't afford £100, there are cheaper 'droids out there -- although it obviously follows that the less cash you spend, the less exciting an experience you should expect.

-Pretty much all budget Androids will be skinned with the mobile maker's own software sitting atop the operating system -- but some come swaddled in such a heavy wrapper that it really degrades the experience, slowing it down and/or making the interface much more cumbersome than it needs to be.
-Expect to encounter the ugliest and most annoying Android skins on operator-branded phones.
+Pretty much all low-cost Androids will be skinned with the mobile maker's own software sitting atop the operating system -- but some come swaddled in such a heavy wrapper that it really degrades the experience, slowing it down and/or making the interface much more cumbersome than it needs to be.
+Go in for a hands-on to see what you think of the interface.

 Like the processor, screen size will also vary considerably depending on how much you spend.
 The largest pane you should expect to trouser for around £100 is likely to measure around 4 inches on the diagonal.
-Most of the phones in this price range won't be so generous -- 3, or 3.5-inch displays are pretty common.
-Smaller screens will mean hitting the wrong letters on the keyboard and prodding small links in web pages will be much more challenging.
-Those of you with chunky fingers should think hard about screens below 3.5 inches.
+Smaller screens will mean hitting the wrong letters on the keyboard and prodding small links in Web pages will be much more challenging.
+Those of you with chunky fingers should think hard about smaller screens.

-Screen resolution will range a lot.
-Simply put, the more pixels, the better, as low-res screens are tiresome to look at for long periods, with on-screen content appearing fuzzy.
-Really low-res screens (sub-150 pixels per inch) are seriously unpleasant on the eyeballs -- and may even give you a headache.
+In terms of screen resolution, the more pixels, the better, as low-res screens are tiresome to look at for long periods, with on-screen content appearing fuzzy.
+Really low-res screens (320x480 pixels or below) are seriously unpleasant on the eyeballs -- and may even give you a headache.
 Avoid if at all possible.

 Tips for making the most of your money